-Small occasional doses of azatadine are probably acceptable during breastfeeding.
-Larger doses or more prolonged use may cause drowsiness and other effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
-The nonsedating antihistamines are preferred alternatives.
+Occasional doses of meclizine are probably acceptable during breastfeeding.
+Large doses or more prolonged use may cause effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.